Travel n Tour

 A Quick Check-Up:

-The first thing is to head to the auto shop and have them perform maintenance on your vehicle.
+The first thing to do is head to the auto shop and have them perform maintenance on your vehicle.
 Check fluids and windshield wiper condition.
 Change the oil and get a tune-up.
 Check the battery holds a full charge.
 Check the brakes.
 Check the tires for proper alignment, good condition, and adequate tread.
 Inflate them to the pressure printed on the driver’s door jamb.

 A Spare Tire:

 Breaking down on the side of the road with a flat tire is exasperating.
 Inspect the spare tire in your trunk for correct tire pressure and tread depth.
 See the tire jack to change the tire.
-If your tires require a special security key, make sure that it is available.
+If your tires require a special security key, ensure it is available.
 If the spare tire is deflated or damaged, have it fixed.
 Check tire pressure with a pressure gauge.

 GPS Navigation:

 Another must is a portable GPS navigator.
-The GPS will make it easier to find gas stations, lower prices on gas and auto repair shops if necessary.
+The GPS will make it easier to find gas stations and lower prices on gas and auto repair shops if necessary.
 It will warn of traffic congestion and find alternate routes.
 It can aid emergency services or roadside assistance to your current location.
 It can find overnight accommodations and places to eat.
 All these features are readily available on smartphones.
 As a backup, a paper road map is helpful.

 Roadside Assistance: